When it comes to bread, this Easy Soft Dinner Rolls recipe is so SIMPLE to make! No mixer needed and hardly ANY kneading!

 DISSOLVING SUGAR IN A MILK/BUTTER MIXTURE

-- Warming your milk and butter in the microwave together is quicker than doing them seperate, plus adding your remaining sugar and salt into the warm milk/butter ensures your sugar dissolves before adding it to your mixing bowl.
-Why this way?
-So we don’t need to worry about mixing the flour, sugar and salt together in a separate bowl.
-I’m all about minimising equipment!
+Warming your milk and butter in the microwave together is quicker than doing them seperate, plus adding your remaining sugar and salt into the warm milk/butter ensures your sugar dissolves before adding it to your mixing bowl.

-- As soon as you pour in your butter/milk mixture into the yeast, add in your flour.
-This is where having everything handy and ready to use on your bench is going to benefit you greatly.
+As soon as you pour in your butter/milk mixture into the yeast, add in your flour.
+This is where having everything handy and ready to use on your bench is going to be of benefit to you.

-- Now, as promised, not much kneading is needed here.
-(Say that ten times fast.)
-You’re going to mix your dough first in your BIG beautiful bowl.
-As soon as your dough starts to pull away for your bowl, it will still be sticky.
+Now, as promised, not much kneading is necessary.
+Mix your dough first in your BIG beautiful bowl.
+As soon as your dough starts to pull away from your bowl, it will still be sticky.
 I found rubbing your hands in a light coating of oil to get them ready for kneading helps for when your dough gets too sticky.
-Here are two kneading options I tried.
+Here are the two kneading options I tried:

-A: Adding a couple tablespoons of flour over the dough while still in the bowl and giving it a light knead in there.
-Yeah, this was really cool!
+- Add a couple tablespoons of flour over the dough while still in the bowl and giving it a light knead in there.
 I kneaded for about 4-5 minutes, not properly because the dough is not on a bench top, but it still did the trick!

 - Wet a kitchen cloth with warm water and wring it out so it’s not dripping, but not completely dry (somewhere in the middle).
 TURN OFF YOUR OVEN if this is the method you’re going with and place your covered bowl of dough in there.
 Leave the door ajar if you can so the dough doesn’t dry out too much.
 Check it in half an hour.
-If your towel is becoming too dry, you can transfer it out to your bench top or to a warm, draft free area.
+If your towel is becoming too dry, you can transfer the bowl (still with the towel on top) out to your bench top or to a warm, draft free area.

 - After an hour of proofing, you’re going to scrape the dough out onto a lightly floured surface, and mould your dough into a rectangle.
 You CAN give it a light need to bring it all together if it’s too tacky to handle.